Create MCP Tools

 Maintain 3 different technical documents

-This leads to lengthy development timelines and high costs.
+This leads to extended development timelines and increased costs.

 MCP Solution